-For accepting amount of money as Advances which are NOT Deposits, no procedure is to be followed under the Companies Act 2013.
+For accepting amount of money as advances which are NOT Deposits, no procedure is to be followed under the Companies Act 2013.
+However, w.e.f.
+22nd January 2019, every company accepting monies which are not deposits (exempted deposits) have to file annual return in Form DPT-3 by 30th June.

 For accepting amount of money as Loans which are NOT Deposits, procedures have to be followed under the Companies Act 2013 as discussed further in this chapter.
+Again, w.e.f.
+22nd January 2019, every company accepting monies which are Loans have to file annual return in Form DPT-3 by 30th June

-For accepting amounts of money as Loans or Advances or Deposits, which ARE Deposits, procedure has to be followed under Companies Act 2013 which has been discussed in our other document titled 'DEPOSITS'.
+For accepting amounts of money as Loans or Advances or Deposits, which ARE Deposits, procedure has to be followed under Companies Act 2013 which has been discussed in our other document titled "DEPOSITS UNDER COMPANIES ACT 2013 Version 5.0" as discussed in initial Paras of this document.